M

 Two Truths and a Lie

-Ask students to come up with three statements about themselves, two of which are true and one of which is a lie.
-Then, each student presents his or her three statements to the class and the other students must guess which one is the lie.
-Not only does this prompt students to use the language with each other but it helps them get to know their classmates!
+Then each student presents their three statements to the class, and the other students must guess which is the lie.
+Not only does this prompt students to use the language with each other, but it also helps them get to know their classmates!

-When preparing for a new TEFL/TESOL position, it is important to have an idea of how to best lesson plan and prepare for the specific types of students you’ll be teaching.
+When you prepare for a new TEFL/TESOL position, it is important to have an idea of how to best lesson plan and prepare for the specific types of students you’ll be teaching.
 With the right classroom management strategies and engaging activities, you’ll be ready to teach kids and teens abroad or online!

 Kevin is a program advisor at Bridge in Denver.
 He holds a bachelor's degree in international affairs and has worked as a volunteer English teaching assistant in Portugal.
 As an advisor, he now helps prospective teachers choose the right TEFL/TESOL courses for their professional goals.